n-vest/n-vest.github.io/content/authors/admin/_index.md

 interests:
   - Mathematical thinking
   - AI-mediated learning
-  - Research–practice & research–practice–industry partnerships
+  - Collaborative research (research–practice and industry partnerships)

 # Education to show in About widget
 education: